microsoft/qio-samples/samples/traveling-salesperson/README.md

 By working through this sample, you will learn:

 - How to solve the traveling salesperson problem with Azure Quantum
 - Model the problem mathematically to design objective and penalty functions
 - Coding of the optimization problem using the Azure Quantum Optimization Python SDK
 - Verifying results returned by the solver
 - Tips and references to help you choose solver settings

+> Please note this sample is intended to demonstrate how to formulate the cost function for a well-understood problem mathematically and then map it to a binary QUBO/PUBO format.
+The Traveling Salesperson Problem is not a good example of a problem that scales well in this format, as detailed in [this paper](https://arxiv.org/abs/1702.06248).

 ## Prerequisites